bretlinne/Linne-F5/docs/ANSIBLE_BGP-ECMP_PLAYBOOK_DOCUMENTATION.md

 __vlan:__ "{{ vlanIntName }}"
 __vlan:__ "{{ vlanExtName }}"
 These fields take in a name label for the internal and external vlan's, respectively.
-These are the same names specified in teh VLAN_PLAYBOOK and we're using them to directly call those VLANs for linkage with the Self-IPs.
+These are the same names specified in the VLAN_PLAYBOOK and we're using them to directly call those VLANs for linkage with the Self-IPs.

 ## <a name="route"></a>ROUTEDOMAIN_PLAYBOOK